shridharshini8524/VLSI-LAB-EXP-5/README.md

             SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

-AIM: To simulate and synthesis finite state machine using Xilinx ISE.
+AIM: To simulate and synthesis finite state machine using Vivado.

 **APPARATUS REQUIRED: **

-Xilinx 14.7
-Spartan6 FPGA
+Vivado software

 **PROCEDURE: **